-Description of the specific courses in this group are given below need in their future jobs.
+This course helps students develop their ability to communicate effectively in standard Arabic.
+It provides students with the necessary communication skills in Arabic they might need in their future jobs.
 Specifically, students learn how to write and orally present different forms of workplace documents in Arabic.